-How to use Flamingock Templates
+How to use Flamingock Templates Since 1.2.0

 Using a Flamingock Template is straightforward.
 Here's an example of how you can apply an SQL-based change using the SQL Template.

-Step 1: Add the Template dependency
+Step 1: Add the template dependency

 - Gradle